 Here are the Origin Energy solar plans available on our database.
 These costs are based on the Citipower network in Melbourne but prices will vary depending on your circumstances.
 Plans are listed in order of lowest price first.
 Annual price estimates assume general energy usage of 4000kWh/year for a residential customer on a single rate tariff.
 Price estimates exclude solar feed-in tariff credits.
-This table includes products from a referral partner†.
+These are products from a referral partner†.
 Our database may not cover all deals in your area, and please check retailer websites for up to date information.

 Origin Solar Plans QLD

 Here are the Origin Energy solar plans available on our database.
 These costs are based on the Energex network in Brisbane but prices will vary depending on your circumstances.
 Plans are listed in order of lowest price first.
 Annual price estimates assume general energy usage of 4600kWh/year for a residential customer on a single rate tariff.
 Price estimates exclude solar feed-in tariff credits.
-This table includes products from a referral partner†.
+These are products from a referral partner†.
 Our database may not cover all deals in your area, and please check retailer websites for up to date information.

 Origin Solar Plans SA

 Here are the Origin Energy solar plans available on our database.
 These costs are based on SA Power network in Adelaide but prices will vary depending on your circumstances.
 Plans are listed in order of lowest price first.
 Annual price estimates assume general energy usage of 4000kWh/year for a residential customer on a single rate tariff.
 Price estimates exclude solar feed-in tariff credits.
-This table includes products from a referral partner†.
+These are products from a referral partner†.
 Our database may not cover all deals in your area, and please check retailer websites for up to date information.

-Origin Solar Products
+Origin Solar Feed-In Tariffs